PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following Transpose/channel-slice MulAdd-bridge owner returns one mutation counter and likewise has two production calls.
-The first receives the live Session LayoutState and remains raw between captured terminal internal channel- slice propagation and the first terminal slice/Concat recovery sequence.
-Strict characterization fixes `_terminal_channel_slice_muladd_bridge_stats` as its result target.
+The first receives the live Session LayoutState and retains its result as `_terminal_channel_slice_muladd_bridge_stats` between captured terminal internal channel-slice propagation and the first terminal slice/Concat recovery sequence.
 The later model-only call retains its result as `_final_channel_slice_muladd_bridge_stats` between captured final internal channel-slice propagation and the later recovery sequence.
-The retained final value has no consumer.
+Neither retained value has a consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production